The advanced audio editor

 1. 1

-Split this into stems
+Split it into stems

 Vocals, drums, bass, guitar, piano, other

-Make a karaoke version
+Make a karaoke version too

-Vocal removal
+Vocal removal + per-stem export

 How it works